l7mp/stunner/examples/livekit/README.md

 ## Installation guide

 Let's start with a disclaimer.
 The liveKit client example(browser) must have secure HTTP connection in order to work because, [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#browser_compatibility) is available only in secure contexts.
 This induces that the client-server(LiveKit-server) connection must be secure too.
 According to the [docs](https://docs.livekit.io/deploy/#domain,-ssl-certificates,-and-load-balancer) and our experiences, self-signed certs do not work.
-Due to these contstraints we must deploy some resources that can handle certificates.
+Due to these constraints, we must deploy `cert-manager` that can properly handle certificates.

 Install cert-manager's CRDs.
 ```